Phone: (202) 296-5505 Email: info@winvale.com

 Single-Award IDIQs

-The first type of IDIQ contract is a single-award IDIQ.
-A single-award IDIQ may be established and awarded to a single contractor.
+The first type of IDIQ contract is the single-award IDIQ.
+A single-award IDIQ can be established and awarded to a single contractor.
 The base contract has no funding associated with it, and it lays out the terms and conditions and pricing applicable to any orders placed against the base contract.
 It’s important to note that GSA Schedule contracts are not single-award IDIQs.

 There are some pros to single-award IDIQs such as:

-• The ability to establish set prices for products and services with single vendor significantly reduces procurement lead time at the ordering level.
+- The ability to establish set prices for products and services with single vendors significantly reduces procurement lead time at the ordering level.

-• A single vendor solution reduces burden on government to perform integration function.
+- A single vendor solution reduces the burden on government to perform integration function.

 Multiple-Award IDIQs

 The second type of IDIQ is the multiple-award IDIQ.
-These are the most common type of IDIQ contracts and the type of contract vehicle that GSA Schedule contractors have.
+These are the most common type of IDIQ contracts and the type of contract vehicle that GSA Schedule contractors utilize.

 A multiple-award IDIQ may be established and awarded to multiple vendors.
-When the need arises to place orders against the multiple-award contract, all awardees holding a base contract are requested to submit a proposal to provide each contractor a fair opportunity to be considered for each order.
+When orders are placed against a multiple-award contract, all awardees holding a base contract are requested to submit a proposal to provide each contractor a fair opportunity to be considered for each order.

 There are some pros to multiple-award IDIQs such as: